 - Varney The Vampire

 Morning struck Annabel like a brick wall.
-She sat up in a violent jolt, gasping for air as if she’d been under water, holding her breath.
-She’d slept with the curtains open, and light hit her eyes so hard it was blinding, painful.
+She joltedjolted up, gasping for air as if she’d been holding her breath under water.
+She’d slept with the curtains open, and the light hitting her eyes was sobright it was blinding, painful.
 She’d been so tired when she climbed into bed that she’d fallen asleep with her prosthesis still strapped in, which was like sleeping with one eye open.
 She had no way of blinking that eye, or closing it, except to remove the straps and unclasp it.

-She did that now, not just to keep the light out, but also because it needed to be cleaned regularly, its clockwork needed to be wound, and its hidden compartment reloaded with a poisoned dart.
+She did that nott; not just to keep the light out, but also to clean it, wind its clockwork, and reload its hidden compartment withpoisoned darts.
 There was a hiss of air and the clicking of metal clasps as she took it off.
 While the eye itself was clockwork, the clasps that held it in place relied on pneumatics.
 She set the device on her lap.

 There were times when Annabel felt tempted to remove all the mirrors from her bedroom.
 She caught a glimpse of her reflection in the vanity, just now, and that temptation resurfaced.
 She hated seeing her own naked eye socket with its bits of gleaming surgical steel implanted in her flesh.
 She hated looking at the wicked scar that ran down her face.
 She could practically feel the fingernails gouging into her flesh all over again, and she felt sickened by it.
 But she didn’t turn away.